-The National NHS Muslim Network are excited to launch our #NHSRamadanChallenge 2023!
+The National NHS Muslim Network are excited to launch our NHS Ramadan Challenge 2023!

-What is the NHS Ramadan challenge?
+What is the Ramadan challenge?

-As Muslims across the world prepare and begin their spiritual journey for the holy month of Ramadan, we invite all of our NHS allies and friends to join us for a day of fasting.
+As Muslims across the world prepare and begin their spiritual journey for the holy month of Ramadan, we invite all of our allies and friends join us for a day of fasting.
+This year, fast alongside your Muslim colleagues and friends.